|

 42. canvas

-a heavy, closely woven fabric (used for clothing or chairs or sails or tents)
+a heavy, closely woven fabric

 43. canvass

-get the opinions (of people) by asking specific questions
+get opinions by asking specific questions

 44. carbon

-an abundant nonmetallic tetravalent element occurring in three allotropic forms: amorphous carbon and graphite and diamond; occurs in all organic compounds
+an abundant nonmetallic element in all organic compounds

 45. carpet

-floor covering consisting of a piece of thick heavy fabric (usually with nap or pile)
+floor covering consisting of a piece of thick heavy fabric

 46. cashmere

-the wool of the Kashmir goat
+the wool of a type of goat from India

 47. centrifugation